 Helping kids learn to read is a fundamental job of parenting.
 That said, there’s a tendency for parents to believe the task is best left to experts who know how to teach a kid to read.
 But the problem is that learning to read is more than just educational mechanics.
 Children need to know more phonics and sight words, they also need to develop a love of reading and books.
 The good news is that if you read (and you clearly do), the battle is half won.
 The bad news is that 66 percent of fourth graders in this country are reading below the basic level, which means parents everywhere need to step up their game.

-Your role in all this is pretty obvious, according to Julie Rodriguez, who is the Vice President Of Literary Services for Reading Is Fundamental, the country’s largest nonprofit devoted to promoting reading to young kids.
+Your role in all this is pretty obvious, according to Julie Rodriguez, Vice President Of Literary Services for Reading is Fundamental, the country’s largest nonprofit devoted to promoting reading to young kids.
 “I don’t even remember him not reading to me,” Rodriguez says of her own father, who she credits with getting her hooked early with Mark Twain books.
 “I know someone whose dad read baseball stats with his child.
 Share what you love, and increase their vocabulary.”

 It’s never too soon to start reading to your kid.
-Apply these reading tips you’ll someday hear in parent/teacher conferences, and you’ll not only do wonders for your kid’s educational development, you’ll know what to mumble off whenever you get accused of not paying attention at a parent/teacher conference:
+Apply these reading tips common in elementary school classrooms and your child will get a head start:

 - Ritualize a reading time 5-7 days per week